superduper-io/superduper/docs/hr/content/use_cases/voice_memos.md

-# Cataloguing voice-memos for a self managed personal assistant
+# Voice Memo Cataloging

-## Introduction
+## Cataloguing voice-memos for a self managed personal assistant

 Discover the magic of SuperDuperDB as we seamlessly integrate models across different data modalities, such as audio and text.
 Experience the creation of highly sophisticated data-based applications with minimal boilerplate code.